 - The peer-review process is a double-blinded system (author and peer-reviewer are unknown to each other).

-- All submissions are reviewed by two of our student reviewers.
+- All submissions, including manuscripts for publication on the NZMSJ Blog, are reviewed by two of our student reviewers.
 Academic articles are sent for review to our expert peer-reviewers.
 Authors are required to revise their articles during this process.

 - Final article selection for publication is made by the NZMSJ Editorial Board once the review and revision process is completed.